OmarMakkeyah/Pose_detection_project_with_cnn/README.md

 Image visualization and processing to understand the data. using image_processing file

 Step 2:
-Generating a CSV file ('data.csv') containing image url, yaw, pitch and roll using the image dataset AFLW2000
+Generating a CSV file ('data.csv') containing image url, yaw, pitch and roll using the image dataset AFLW2000 provided in dataLink.txt file

 Step 3:
 Creating a CNN model and fed the data.csv file to the model to train